Snapraise/slate/source/includes/_webhooks.md

 be equivalent to what you would get on a single object GET request.
 ID and Type fields can be used to distinguish the nature of the data, since all objects are posted to the same single Webhook URL.

+### Rate Limits

+Webhook callbacks do not count towards the regular API rate limits.
+However, Webhook callbacks are processed in near real-time, which means that while Webhook callbacks are initiated at the time of the event, there might be some delay before a Webhook callback fully completes and POSTs to the URL.
+This is because Amplo will always process Webhook callbacks at a lower priority level to anything core to ensuring a successful Giving Day.